-That mean, if u, v are vertices in \mathcal{G} from different connected components, then u, v are disconnected.
+That means, if u, v are vertices in $\mathcal G$ from different connected components, then u, v are disconnected.
 Thus, the corresponding degrees of freedom in the linear system are independent of each other.

-Especially, reordering A corresponding to the connected components leads to a block diagonal matrix.
+Especially, reordering $\cal A$ corresponding to the connected components leads to a block diagonal matrix.
 The resulting diagonal blocks can then be treated by local strategies or dense solvers.